Research Group Jens Kuhle

 Within a Swiss National Science Foundation project, we pursue now to establish NfL as a diagnostic tool for individual patients for therapeutic decision making.

-In collaboration with a network of imaging researchers at the Department of Neurology Basel and national (Swiss MS Cohort Study consortium) and international (UCSF, University of Münster, University of Oxford) research centres we pursue the following 4 subprojects:
+In collaboration with a network of imaging researchers at the Department of Neurology Basel and national (Swiss MS Cohort Study consortium) and international (UCSF, University of Münster, University of Oxford) research centres we pursue the following four work packages:

 a) to characterize the pathophysiology of NfL by elucidating its metabolism and pharmacokinetics (collaboration with BioZentrum mass spectrometry facility, University of Oxford).